What Is Involved In A Cataract Operation?

 What Should I Be Concerned About After Phacoemulsification Cataract Surgery?

-If any of the following occur, or if you are concerned about any another matter after treatment for cataracts, you should get in touch with your surgeon urgently:
+If any of the following occur, or if you are concerned about any another matter after treatment for cataracts, you should get in touch with your specialist or surgeon urgently:

 - Pain, particularly aching, deep pain.